stlpublicradio/DroneOperationsManual/opsmanual.md

 ## Glossary

-AGL - Above Ground Level.

-GCS - Ground Control Station.
+**Above Ground Level (AGL)** - Reported in feet, the height above the ground.
+Part 107 allows flight up to 400 feet AGL in most circumstances.

+**Air Traffic Control (ATC)** - The controlling authority for an airspace, often based at a nearby airport.

+**Briefing** - The Pilot In Command is responsible for briefing the members of the operation before each flight.

+**Civil Twilight** - 30 minutes before sunrise, 30 minutes after sunset.
+May only operate then with appropriate illumination.

+**Controlled airspace** - Class A, B, C, D, or E airspace, usually found near airports.
+Part 107 does not allow operations in controlled airspace without prior permission.

+**Drone** - aka UAS.
+Ours is a DJI Inspire 2.

+**Federal Aviation Administration (FAA)** - The regulating authority on aircraft in the United States.

+**Ground Control Station (GCS)** - The device controlling operation of the drone.

-Journalist (as defined in this manual) - Responsible for communicating flight goals to the PIC before flight and verifying results after landing.
+**Journalist** (as defined in this manual) - Responsible for communicating flight goals to the PIC before flight and verifying results after landing.

+**METAR** - Aviation weather report.

-NOTAM - Notice to Airmen.
-A notice released by an aviation authority to alert PICs of potential hazards on a flight route, or at a location that could affect the safety of the flight.
+**Notice to Airmen (NOTAM)** - A notice released by an aviation authority to alert PICs of potential hazards on a flight route, or at a location that could affect the safety of the flight.

-Observer (as defined in this manual) - Responsible for monitoring the operational area to ensure that there are no hazards that may endanger the flight or people not part of the UAS flight operation team.
+**Observer** (as defined in this manual) - Responsible for monitoring the operational area to ensure that there are no hazards that may endanger the flight or people not part of the UAS flight operation team.

-PIC - Pilot In Command.
+**Operator** - The person physically operating the drone.
+May be the Pilot In Command.
+Another trained person may operate the drone, provided the Pilot In Command is immediately able to take control.

+**Part 107** - Part 107 of the Federal Aviation Regulations.
+This regulates use of unmanned aircraft.

+**Photojournalist** (as defined in this manual) - Responsible for communicating visual goals to the PIC and operating the camera during flight.

+**Pilot In Command (PIC)** - The Pilot In Command is the person who holds the FAA Airman Certification.
 Responsible for all flight operations.

+**Temporary Flight Restrictions (TFRs)** - A notice from the FAA prohibiting flight in a certain area, temporarily.
+These are put in place around outdoor sporting events, and visiting dignitaries, among other situations.

+**Training** - The Pilot In Command is responsible for ensuring all members of the operation are adequately trained in their roles.

-UAS - Unmanned Aerial System.
+**UAS** - Unmanned Aerial System, aka drone.

-METAR - Aviation Weather Report.

-VLOS - Visual line of sight.
-Part 107 requires PICs to fly their UAS within visual line of sight.
+**Unaided Visual Line of Sight (VLOS)** - The ability to see the drone with eyesight alone.
+Drones are required to be kept within unaided visual line of sight.
 Binoculars and other devices to extend vision are not allowed.
+Flying by using the drone's cameras is not allowed.